 Cat Cow with Thread the Needle (Intermediate)

 After each cat-cow cycle, add a thoracic rotation.
 From tabletop, reach your right arm under your left arm and thread it through to the other side, letting your right shoulder drop toward the mat.
 Then open back up, reaching your right arm to the ceiling.
 Alternate sides.
-This adds rotational mobility to the flexion/extension you're already getting.
+This adds rotational mobility to the flexion and extension you're already getting.
 Your mid-back will thank you.

 Cat Cow with Leg Extension (Intermediate)